 You must conduct an ongoing and active job search while you are collecting benefits.
-As part of this, you are are required to register through the VEC Workforce Connection website at www.vawc.virginia.gov or www.VaWorkConnect.com, or in person at any VEC workforce center.
+As part of this, you are required to register through the Virginia Workforce Connection website or in person at any Virginia Career Works career center.
 Unless advised otherwise, you must register within 5 days of filing your application for benefits.
 If you do not register, you could be ineligible to receive unemployment benefits until you do register.

 The VEC will ask you to provide information on your work search activities to substantiate your claim, so it is imperative that you keep records of each job contact made, including, name, address, phone number, contact person, date of contact, result of the contact, and other related information.